XRT(XRT)

 Earnings vs. Price Decomposition

-ProprietaryXRT is up 8.9% over the last 12 months.
-The underlying weighted earnings growth of its constituents is +11.5%.
-Despite earnings growth, valuations have contracted by 2.6% — the market is paying less per dollar of earnings than a year ago.
+ProprietaryXRT is up 12.9% over the last 12 months.
+The underlying weighted earnings growth of its constituents is +14.0%.
+Price performance is closely aligned with fundamental earnings growth — valuations are roughly unchanged.

 Value Creation Map